Sierra Leonean leone: Banknotes

-First Leone (SLL)

 With the introduction of decimal currency in 1964, a new series of Banknotes was introduced by the Bank of Sierra Leone.
 Originally called Shillings, the unit name "Leone" was finally decided upon.
 After considering (and subsequently rejecting) several new designs, including a particularly attractive multi-coloured design, notes were issued in the 1, 2 and 5 Leone denominations.
 These officially replaced notes of the British West African pound at a two leone to one pound exchange ratio.
 50 cents notes were introduced in 1979, followed by 10 leones in 1980 and 20 leones notes in 1982.
 Throughout this period the value of the currency was fixed and remained relatively stable despite inherent economic problems.

 100 leones notes were introduced in 1988, followed by 500 leones in 1991, 1000 and 5000 leones in 1993, 2000 leones in the year 2000 and 10,000 Leone in 2004.

 The original series of notes (1964-1974) depicted the famous 300 year old Cottonwood Tree and Court building in central Freetown.
 The reverses showed Diamond Mining (1 Leone), a Village market scene (2 Leones) and the Dockside in Freetown (5 Leones).
 Subsequent issues (1974-1991) depicted the head of state during the time of issue.
 The first series depicting Sir Milton Margai and later issues depicting either Siaka and Momoh.
 This practice ended with the ascension of the NPRC regime and has remained so despite the return to civilian government.

 Prior to June 2010, bank notes in circulation were 500, 1000, 2000, 5000 and 10,000 leones.
 10,000 leones notes were in circulation for less than ten years and were infrequently encountered.
 This meant that most transactions took place in bundles of 5000 leones notes.

 In June 2010, the Bank of Sierra Leone issued new notes which were slightly smaller in size than the earlier series and intended to be more secure and durable.
 The new bank notes are: Le10,000, Le5,000, Le2,000 and Le1,000.
-Coins are still used, but because of their low value are less common.